hookdeck/product-docs/docs/introduction.md

 ### Hookdeck UI Requirements

 Hookdeck Dashboard (UI) requires a modern web browser.
-We support the last version of all “evergreen” browsers.
-The term “evergreen” refers to the release strategy of frequently updating in the background.
-The major browsers which are covered with this are:
+We support the last version of the these popular browsers:

 - Chrome
 - Safari